The weak specification property for geodesic flows on CAT(-1) spaces: Weak specification for the geodesic flow

 We can also \emph{rule out} orbit semi-equivalence to a suspension of a shift of finite type in many cases.
 Let $X$ be a compact, locally $\CAT(0)$ metric space.
 We say that $\tilde X$ has a \emph{fat $1$-flat} if there exists a geodesic $\gamma$ such that for some $w>0$ the $w$-neighborhood $U = N_w(\gamma)$ of $\gamma$ splits isometrically as $\mathbb R \times Y$.
-See \cite{CLMT} for a study of Riemannian manifolds that admit fat flats.
 An example of such a space is a Riemannian manifold with non-positive sectional curvature which has an open neighborhood $U$ of a closed geodesic where the sectional curvature is identically zero.
+See \cite{CLMT} for a study of Riemannian manifolds that admit fat flats, and \cite{CS} for many negative results on hyperbolic-type properties in the special case of Riemannian surfaces which have an embedded flat cylinder.
 We show: \begin{thm} Let $X$ be a compact locally $\CAT(0)$ metric space with topologically transitive geodesic flow such that $\tilde X$ admits a fat $1$-flat.
-Then
+Then \begin{enumerate} \item the geodesic flow $(GX,\{g_t\})$ does not satisfy weak specification; \item there does not exist an orbit semi-equivalence $h: \Susp(\Sigma, \sigma)\rightarrow GX$, where $(\Sigma, \sigma)$ is a compact subshift of finite type. \end{enumerate} \end{thm}